The typical monthly residential bill consists of the following tariff schedule components:

 - This cost adjustment is to recover the cost of any fuels used to generate electric power (i.e., nuclear, natural gas, and solar) and electric power purchases from other utilities.

-- The charge is based on the electric power consumed, is applied on a cents per kWh basis, and changes each month in response to the EPE’s actual costs of fuel and purchased power.
+- The charge is based on the electric energy consumed, is applied on a cents per kWh basis, and changes each month in response to the EPE’s actual costs of fuel and purchased power.

 - See below in Fuel & Purchased Power Cost Adjustments for the current month FPPCAC and twelve-month history.